 Preventive Care for Pets

 Dogs and cats are frequently born with, or obtain shortly after birth, roundworms, hookworms, or both.
 Most reputable breeders will routinely deworm puppies and kittens for these parasites before selling them.
-Therefore, depending upon the age and source of new puppies and kittens, deworming for these parasites may have already been taken care of.
-For dogs, most heartworm preventative products provide protection against reinfestation with some internal parasites, IF the heartworm preventative is given 12 months a year.
-All pets should be tested annually for intestinal parasites as some can be transmitted to humans..
+Therefore, depending on the age and source of new puppies and kittens, deworming for these parasites may have already been taken care of.
+For dogs, most Heartworm Preventative products provide protection against reinfestation with some internal parasites, IF the heartworm preventative is given 12 months a year.
+All pets should be tested annually for intestinal parasites as some can be transmitted to humans.